KurtWink/Simba_Basic/README.md

 ```
 But as the data itself changed, a lot of these operations were broken or no longer had a purpose.
 There was also no strict guidelines or operations that were extremely needed.
 Because of all this, I created a module guideline for creating custom functions to do whatever is needed in the future.
+In theory, much like programs.
+Besides physical restraints there is not much that is limited by the system.
+Yet it isn't going to make itself.
+A really demanding request will request an extremely complex module.
+The real constraints are the imagination.

 The guideline lies below:
  ![alt text](https://github.com/KurtWink/Simba_Basic/blob/master/87c91baf7fbae3636d8b8ad3728fc094.png "Guide")